A Bright Future for the Church in America

 Horizontal and Vertical Evangelization

-Currently, there are between 70 million to 80 million baptized or self-identified Catholics in the United States, representing roughly 15 million families and 25 percent of the overall population.
-As previously noted, 80% of these Catholics do not attend Sunday Mass.
+Currently, there are between 70 million to 80 million baptized or self-identified Catholics in the United States, representing roughly 15 million families and just under twenty-five percent of the overall population.
+As previously noted, less than 80% of these Catholics do not attend Sunday Mass.
 Tragically, these souls contracept, abort, divorce, and vote in similar patterns and percentages to non-Christian agnostics and atheists with the same demographic or cultural profiles.
-These individuals are adrift with widely varying degrees of diffidance, disagreement, ignorance, or even affection towards the Church.
-In our apostolic experience, many are surprisingly open to returning to the sacraments if approached in a respectful way.
+These individuals are adrift with widely varying degrees of diffidance, disagreement, ignorance, or even affection or nostalgia towards the Church.
+In our apostolic experience, many—if not the majority—are surprisingly open to returning to the sacraments if approached in a respectful way.
 We must continue to reach out to each soul in what can be characterized as "horizontal" evangelization.
 We have more resources, tools, media, podcasts, and more faithful Catholics, clergy, and nuns to influence them than ever before.

-In the meantime, the fact that tens of millions of nominal Catholics exist, combined with the impressive facade of nearly 20,000 parishes and other institutions in our country, helps maintain a false perception that the Catholic Church wields enormous cultural influence.
-But that influence has essentially been dissipated along with the tepid faith of the laity and hierarchy alike in decades past, and it will only be rejuvenated in proportion with the courage of her current bishops, the holiness of her priests and nuns, and the authentically Catholic spirituality imbued in the lives of what is now a very small minority of her members.
+In the meantime, the fact that tens of millions of nominal Catholics exist, combined with the impressive facade of nearly 20,000 parishes and other institutions in our country, helps maintain a false perception that the instituational Catholic Church wields enormous cultural influence.
+But that influence has essentially been dissipated along with the tepid faith of the laity and hierarchy alike in decades past, and it will only be rejuvenated in proportion with the courage of her current bishops, the holiness of her priests and nuns, and the authentically Catholic spirituality imbued in the lives of a growing but very small minority of her lay members.

 Unstoppable Vertical Evangelization